-John Kickett fought to have his children attend the local state school in the early 1900s and the animation shows how his efforts helped to end segregated education in Western Australia.
+John Kickett fought to have his children attend the local state school in the early 1900s and the animations showed how his efforts helped to end segregated education in Western Australia.

-The process of gathering and animating these stories strengthened the relationship between local Elders and the school and in turn students acquired a real sense of how important these stories are to their community and the depth of their town’s history.
+The process of gathering and animating these stories strengthened the relationship between local Elders and the school.
+In turn, students learned the depth of their town’s history, acquiring a real sense of how important these stories are to their community.

-The project also gave students and teachers new digital animation skills and gave them new ways to use the technology already available at the school including iPads, digital cameras and light boxes.
+The project also gave students and teachers new digital animation skills, enabling them to use the iPads, digital cameras, light boxes and other technology already available at the school with more versatility.